 The mosquitoes got pretty bad here just after sunset in the summer and there are also fire ants in the area (which I found out after one bit my bum while I was sat on the ground!).

 Chemical insect repellants are not recommended as they will pollute the water source!
 They will also simply rinse off once you’re in the water.
-It might be worth applying some natural insect repellant to your face during the summer (you can submerge the rest of your body into safety!).
+It might be worth applying some natural insect repellant, such as this plant-based option, to your face during the summer (you can submerge the rest of your body into safety!).

 If you’re visiting in cooler months you are far less likely to encounter any pesky bugs.